Example pattern

 Need → Solution

-"What should we make to address this need?"
+“What should we make to meet the need?”

-Specification uses the understood need to define the solution in advance.
-A strong Specifier produces clarity that others can execute against.
+Specification uses the need to define the solution.
+A strong specifier produces clarity on what to build.
 The risk: the spec is only as good as it is realistic.
-Some needs are unknown.
+Some needs are not yet known.
 Available resources change.

 Provisioning